pond/dnd/party_oswen/campaign_9/journals/part_5.md

 "Perhaps they didn't get there?"

 "Well, we don't know.
 But it seems bad.
-And - well, you're not from Torril, but I'm from Torril.
+And - well, you're not from Toril, but I'm from Toril.
 And Leonidas is there."

 "You don't really know that!"